 The KAGB contains a catalogue of assets in which a closed-end Public AIF may invest.
 The investment in other funds by a closed-end Public AIF is restricted (ie, the structuring of a fund of funds or feeder fund as a retail fund).

-For an overview on further operational requirements, see 2.4 Operational Requirements.
+For a further overview, see 2.4 Operational Requirements.

 3.5 Fund Finance

 The explanations given in 2.5 Fund Finance (regarding alternative investment funds) also apply to fund finance for retail funds.

 3.6 Tax Regime